 Create a Realistic Budget

 The Well Kept Wallet has created several forms – including a starter budget worksheet – that you can access here that will help you to create a budget that works for your specific income and expense situation.
+You can also use one of our favorite online budget tools, Personal Capital.
 Living within your means by way of a realistic working budget will help ensure you have the money to pay your bills when they come due.